alitelsit123/binance-smart-chain-sniper-bot/README.md

 ## 🚀 Features

 - 💌 Auto approve
 - ⏰ Buy early token gems with custom gas fee, slippage, amount.
-(DYOR)
+Bot waits for liquidity (DYOR)
 - 🌏 Sell tokens with your custom increase in price, like 50%, 100%, 200%.
 - 💸 Open source, with free node services (Literally don't have to pay anything to run this bot)
 - Enjoy and leave a star, if you like it!